Lady Mary Shepherd: Life

-Not only did the children of the Primrose family have access to large sums of money and other obvious luxuries of wealth, but more importantly they had access to an extremely large personal library.
-This library is absolutely stunningly beautiful, and would be a fabulous place to read any of its over one thousand volumes.
-Not only was this library unmatched, but it existed in a time and place that had a climate which was conducive to learning and growing mentally.
+Not only did the children of the Primrose family have access to large sums of money and other obvious luxuries of wealth, but they also had access to a large personal library.
+Not only was this library vast, but it existed in a time and place that had a climate which was conducive to learning and growing mentally.
 Apparently she took full advantage of this library says her daughter with this quote. “…once took out of one pocket a volume of Milton, and out of the other Pope’s translation of the Odyssey.
 After a time he took hold of her chin and, while turning her head, said in a kind of melting voice, ‘Child, thee needn’t keep at books whilst we’re traveling — does your mother put such strict orders on you?”
 (Brandreth 1886, p.
 33).
-This quote goes to show how much passion and force Lady Mary Shepard must have felt for learning.
-This was a great indicator of scholarly things to come in her life.
+This quote goes to show how much passion and force Lady Mary Shepherd must have felt for learning.
+This was an indicator of scholarly things to come in her life.

 She lived with her family for most of her life until she married an English barrister, Henry John Shepherd (1783–1855), in 1808 at the age of 30.
 She relocated with her new husband to London and they resided there for the rest of their lives.
 She was older than expected for a woman to be getting married, but did not settle for a man older than her as Henry was only 25 at the time of marriage.
 Henry did not have the same burning passion for philosophy that Mary had but was rather interested in drama.
 For example: The Countess of Essex, A Tragedy was a play written by Henry however, it was possibly never even produced.
 Their differing interests did not get in the way of their marriage as Mary actually enjoyed the freedom she had compared to other women in that time period.
 Some people found their marriage to be weird due to Mary putting her career first and Henry not having an issue with it.

 The Shepherds had a total of three children, two daughters and one son.
 Their first child, Mary Elizabeth Shepherd was born the same year Mary and Henry got married, 1808.
 Next came their son Henry Primrose Shepherd in 1814, and finally their second daughter, Maria Charlotte Shepherd in 1815.
 Out of all their children, Mary Elizabeth had the most success in her life as she was actually the one who wrote the memoir explaining her mothers life.
 Sadly, their other children did not follow their older siblings due to health issues.
 Maria Charlotte only lived to the age of 15 and Henry John dealt with health issues from a young age.